Fudan-iGEM/2025-wiki/pages/design.md

 Subsequent reports have revealed a strong correlation between this emergent multicellularity and the loss-of-function of the *ACE2* gene.
 Furthermore, during the process of directed evolution, it was consistently observed that diploid yeast rapidly evolve to become tetraploid.[^9]

 To improve the [safety](/safety/#genomic-integration-over-plasmids) of our chassis, we integrate the following modules into the genome.
-However, given the time constraints and the fact that *S. cerevisiae* naturally exhibits highly efficient homologous recombination, we strategically chose to rely on only homologous recombination without introducing additional CRISPR/Cas9 (which might increase genome integration efficient).
-This approach was adapted from the yeast modular DNA assembly methods described by Lee et al.[^6].
+However, given the time constraints and the fact that *S. cerevisiae* naturally exhibits highly efficient homologous recombination, we strategically chose to rely on only homologous recombination.
+If either gRNA or Cas9 plamid was used to facilitate genome integration, additional negative selection was applied to remove the helper plasmids.
+This approach was adapted from the yeast modular DNA assembly methods described by Lee et al. (2015) [^6] and Shaw et al. (2023)[^7].

 #### *ACE2* Deletion